cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 ## Setup

-Create a folder on your machine, we will user `cheshire-cat-ai`, and inside it create a file named `compose.yml`.
+Create a folder on your machine, we will use `cheshire-cat-ai`, and inside it create a file named `compose.yml`.
 Copy/paste the following inside:

 ```yaml